Holiday Home Marijana Holiday Home Marijana

 Getting There

-Parking is at the village entrance.
-On busy festival nights, you might need to park a bit further and walk.
+Grožnjan is car-free, so parking is at the village entrance.
+On busy festival nights, you might need to park a bit further and walk up.
 Wear comfortable shoes for the cobblestones.

 Where to Eat